Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: Balanced Point Sets

 Simple calculations show that the configurations are \balanced.
 In order to prove the uniqueness, we make use of \Cref{obs:quadrant}.
-While the analysis for $n=2$ can be easily conducted manually, for $n=3$, the relative point positions lead to about 20 cases of structurally different Voronoi diagrams, which were checked using MATLAB\textsuperscript{\textregistered}.
-We present the details in \cref{app}.
+While the analysis for $n=2$ can be easily conducted manually, for $n=3$ the relative point positions lead to about 20 cases of structurally different Voronoi diagrams, which were checked using MATLAB\textsuperscript{\textregistered}.
+In the following, we provide proof details. \Cref{clm:uniqueness2} in \Cref{subsub:2} establishes uniqueness for $n=2$; \Cref{clm:uniqueness3} in \Cref{subsub:3} shows uniqueness for $n=3$.